jmgilman/std-book/src/getting_started/first_block.md

 One of the major benefits of `std` can be seen in the first few lines of Nix code.
 As is fairly typical with Nix, the file serves as one large function;
-however, the significance of the argument structure can be easily overlooked, though.
+however, the significance of the argument structure can be easily overlooked.
 This structure can be viewed as the _standardized_ form of all cell blocks.
 From these two arguments, it's possible to derive _all_ values required to perform our required logic.

 Again, this cannot be overstated: we define the arguments the same way each time and are guaranteed access to all of the tools and data required to perform our